Our product development team is based on our premises in Aix-en-Provence (France), where each one of our products is conceived and designed.

 We choose our merchandising materials to be eco-designed, minimalist, simple but ingenious at the same time, in order to beautifully enhance our products.
-We favor raw and environmentally friendly materials such as wood, kraft or recycled paper, FSC certified when possible.
+We favour raw and environmentally friendly materials such as wood, kraft or recycled paper, FSC-certified when possible.
 Each support is designed in Europe in the most refined way possible with the less printed surface.
 Some of our pediments are even 2 in 1: they carry two interchangeable messages depending on the displayed bottle.
 An economy of materials for a more conscious merchandising.

-A good maintenance of our products guarantees a very high durability.
+Good maintenance of our products guarantees a very high durability.
 An insulated bottle which has not been damaged and is carefully looked after will retain its properties indefinitely.
 Both stainless steel and glass are easy to clean materials using just a touch of elbow grease and baking soda.
 We also supply some spare parts (lids, seals, etc.) for repairs, thereby making our products more sustainable.